hpc/libcircle/README.md

  * CIRCLE_cb_reduce_op - this function is called each time libcircle needs to combine two reduction values.
  * CIRCLE_cb_reduce_fini - this function is called once on the root process to output the final reduction result.
 2. Update the value of reduction variable(s) within the CIRCLE_cb_process callback as work items are dequeued and processed by libcircle.
+3. Enable reductions by specifying the period between reductions with a call to CIRCLE_set_reduce_period.

-The libcircle library will periodically invoke a reduction if one has registered the reduction callbacks.
-The period between consecutive reduction invocations is currently hard-coded to 10 seconds.
-The first reduction is started after 10 seconds has expired.
-Note that if libcircle complets execution before the first reduction timeout has expired, no reduction will be executed.
-The reduction period will be configurable in a future release.
+When enabled, libcircle periodically executes a global reduction.
+The first reduction is started after the reduction period has expired.
+If libcircle completes execution before the first reduction period has expired, no reduction will be executed.

 The example below shows how to count the number of items processed.
 Each process counts the number of items it has processed locally.